 - The cover of canopy-forming macroalgae is an important indicator of subtidal reef condition in South Australia (Cheshire et al. 1998, Cheshire and Westphalen 2000, Turner et al. 2007, Collings et al. 2008, Gaylard et al. 2013b, Brook and Bryars 2014).
-The macroalgal data recorded during 2006 and 2013 (DEWNR and the University of Tasmania unpublished data, Figure 7) were used to infer the condition of subtidal reefs in the ESGMP from canopy cover calculated using the methods of Brook and Bryars (2014).
-The canopy cover of reefs in the ESGMP was above the threshold for classification as 'good' in 2006 but below it in 2013, both inside and outside of SZs (Figure 9).
-The set of reefs surveyed was not consistent between 2006 and 2013. - The cover of canopy algae, turf and bare substrate was used as an indicator of reef condition from surveys during 2010 (Gaylard et al. 2013a, b, and see above).
-Rocky reef communities were in good condition with extensive brown canopy algae (Gaylard et al. 2013a).
+The macroalgal data recorded during 2004, 2006 and 2013 (DEWNR and the University of Tasmania unpublished data, Figure 9) were used to infer condition of subtidal reefs in the SSGMP from canopy cover calculated using the methods of Brook and Bryars (2014).
+The canopy cover of reefs in the SSGMP was above the threshold for classification as 'good' (Figure 10) in all years, both inside and outside of SZs (and RAZs). - The cover of canopy algae, turf and bare substrate was used as an indicator of reef condition from surveys during autumn and spring 2010 (Gaylard et al. 2013a, b, EPA unpublished data, see above).
+Despite a lack of canopy algae the condition of these reefs was not classified due to uncertainty whether the dominant small algal communities were a natural occurrence.

-Figure 9.
-Percentage canopy cover of subtidal reefs surveyed during 2006 and 2013.
+Figure 10.
+Percentage canopy cover of subtidal reefs surveyed during 2004, 2006 and 2013, inside and outside of Sanctuary Zones or Restricted Access Zones.
 Canopy cover estimates derived from unpublished DEWNR and the University of Tasmania data following the method described by Brook and Bryars (2014).
 Reefs with a canopy cover greater than 60 per cent (dashed line) are considered to be in 'good' condition (Turner et al. 2007, Collings et al. 2008).
-Note that the set of reefs surveyed was not consistent between 2006 and 2013.